cedricss/reactive.how/rxjs/pipeable-operators.md

 preview_image_alt:
 ---

-This Monday, I will use RxJS pipeable operators and create a custom and reusable operator.
+Today, I will use RxJS pipeable operators and create a custom and reusable operator.
 This is based on the demo I made in [Episode 27](/pipeline-operator).

 > Let's print this in the console: